The decision to remove the concept of stacks and therefore package

 </export>

-to notify users about that fact.
-The tag may either be empty or
+notify users about that fact.
+The tag may be empty or may optionally

-optionally contain an arbitrary text content giving the user more
+contain an arbitrary text providing user more information about the

 <export>

-<deprecated>This package will be removed in ROS Hydro.
-Instead use
+This package will be removed in ROS Hydro.
+Instead, use package

-package FOO which provides similar functionality but with a
+FOO, which provides similar features with a different API.

 </export>